mpamaro/poc_pendo/README.md

-# POC - Push Notifications in Flutter
+# POC - Pendo in Flutter

 A Proof of Concept (POC) that was created to check how Pendo in-app surveys and onboarding tour works in Flutter.